 10.2 Legal protection

-Data subjects have the right to enforce their data protection claims through the courts or to file a report or complaint with a data protection supervisory authority.
+Data subjects have the right to enforce their data protection claims in court or to file a report or complaint with a data protection supervisory authority.

 The data protection supervisory authority for private controllers and federal bodies in Switzerland is the Federal Data Protection and Information Commissioner (FDPIC).

-European data protection supervisory authorities are organized as members of the European Data Protection Board (EDPB).
-In some member states in the European Economic Area (EEA), the data protection supervisory authorities have a federal structure, particularly in Germany.
+European data protection supervisory authorities are organised as members of the European Data Protection Board (EDPB).
+In some member states of the European Economic Area (EEA), the data protection supervisory authorities are structured federally, especially in Germany.

 11. Use of the website